Event

 Eligibility and applications

 Spaces are limited.
-Priority given to candidates who:
+Priority given to Canadian organizations who:

-- Are interested in integrating the CST Program as part of their routine services and sustaining it over time, including training others to deliver the program
+- Are interested in integrating the CST Program as part of their routine services and sustaining the intervention over time, including training local facilitators, at no cost to families

 - Have the necessary experience to deliver early intervention for neurodevelopmental conditions, including autism